2023 Wisconsin Fungicide Test and Disease Management Summary Now Available!

 Figure 1.
 Apothecia, a small mushroom-like structure of the white mold fungus that give rise to spores, which infect soybean flowers.

 In Wisconsin, the first couple of weeks of July brings us a heightened awareness of white mold in soybeans, and its management.
-The 2021 season in Wisconsin resulted in some pockets of white mold in the state.
-However, now is not the time to be complacent.
-If the weather becomes conducive in 2022, the situation could be much different than last year.
+The 2022 season in Wisconsin resulted in some pockets of white mold in the state.
+If the weather becomes conducive in 2023, do get caught being complacent even though it seems to be too dry for white mold right now.

-While conditions have been hot and dry in parts of the state, we are seeing cooler and wetter conditions over the last week.
+While conditions have been hot and dry across most of the state, cooler and wetter weather could prevail in coming weeks.
+Currently the risk is high for much of the state, but falling rapidly due too dry conditions (Fig. 2).
 The white mold situation can change rapidly based on weather, thus anticipating favorable conditions for white mold, can help you protect your soybean crop.

 Predicting White Mold